How Spin Works

 For some advanced users that are running massive server farms, you might want to stick to your existing tooling.
 Spin is focused on launching apps from the ground up with the ability to scale.
 In large clusters, you might need to write your own tooling to match your existing use case.

 The good news is you don't need to use Spin everywhere.
 Spin is a structure just as much as it is a tool.
+Spin is designed to be there when you need it and get out of your way when you don't.

 Important concepts